isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_SOCK_OPS.md

 `args[0]`: bool want_cookie. (in writing SYNACK only)

 `sock_ops->skb_data`: Referring to the outgoing skb.
-It covers the TCP header that has already been written by the kernel and the earlier bpf-progs.
+It covers the TCP header that has already been written by the kernel and the earlier BPF programs.

 `sock_ops->skb_tcp_flags`: The tcp_flags of the outgoing skb. (e.g. SYN, ACK, FIN).

 The [`bpf_store_hdr_opt`](../helper-function/bpf_store_hdr_opt.md) should be used to write the option.

-The [`bpf_load_hdr_opt`](../helper-function/bpf_load_hdr_opt.md) can also be used to search for a particular option that has already been written by the kernel or the earlier bpf-progs.
+The [`bpf_load_hdr_opt`](../helper-function/bpf_load_hdr_opt.md) can also be used to search for a particular option that has already been written by the kernel or the earlier BPF programs.

 ## Context